pradipchaudhary/ainepal/README.md

-# 🤖 AINepalF – Building Nepal's AI Future
+# 🤖 AINepal – Building Nepal's AI Future

 Welcome to **AINepalF**, an open-source initiative dedicated to making Artificial Intelligence and Machine Learning **accessible**, **educational**, and **impactful** for everyone in Nepal.